rapid7/insightconnect-plugins/get_url/help.md

 # Key Features

-* Download files from URL

-# Requirements

 * Get the contents of a web page
 * Check a web page for changes

+# Requirements

+_This plugin does not contain any requirements._

 # Documentation